 Net assets, revenues, expenses, gains and losses are classified based on the existence or absence of donor-imposed restrictions.
 Net assets without donor restrictions are those that are not restricted by donor-imposed stipulations and are available at the discretion of Christensen.
-There are no net assets with donor restrictions as of December 31, 2019 and 2018.
+There were no net assets with donor restrictions as of December 31, 2020 and 2019.